ReStartQ/anicour-embed-video/README.md

-# Nuxt Minimal Starter
+# anicour-embed-video

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Site used to get embedded youtube videos for AniCour.

 ## Setup